-In a second application, we compared an online camera calibration method with the ROS-based standard, using images captured in the IAMCV dataset.
-The camera intrinsic matrix plays a crucial role in computer vision, encompassing internal parameters such as focal length, which is essential for mapping 3D points to a 2D image plane.
-Calibration procedures, often involving the use of geometric patterns, are employed to establish these parameters.
-Nevertheless, factors that cause a gradual damage over time due to regular use (wear and tear), such as changes in the camera's internal components, lens quality, etc or alterations in the external conditions surrounding the camera (environmental changes) can affect performance and the way light interacts with the camera's optics, leading to deviations in calibration that need correction.
+The camera intrinsic matrix is a critical element in computer vision, encapsulating internal parameters like focal length for mapping 3D points to a 2D image plane.
+Calibration, often involving geometric patterns, establishes these parameters.
+However, factors such as wear or environmental changes can impact them, necessitating periodic recalibration for precision-demanding applications like robotics or computer vision.

-To address this issue, we implemented a robust edge segment detection algorithm that was specifically tailored for camera calibration purposes, and facilitates real-time calibration without relying on pre-existing geometric patterns.
+To address this need, we introduced a robust edge segment detection algorithm.
+Specifically designed for camera calibration, the algorithm enables online calibration without pre-established geometric patterns.

-The methodology involved several steps for detecting and segmenting 3D lines from distorted images.
-Initially, acceptable orientation ranges were defined to prevent the connection of multiple correct edges.
-Inspired by the Canny algorithm~\cite{canny1983finding}, edge detection involved Gaussian filtering, gradient calculation, and thresholding to identify strong and weak edge points.
-Weak points were included in the final edge map only if connected to strong points, ensuring edge continuity.
-Edge pixels were grouped into continuous segments using a raster scan approach.
-Shape-based filtering was then applied, requiring a minimum extent and aspect ratio for reliable circle fitting.

-The algorithm addressed 3D straight-line discontinuities by merging associated edge segments, involving circle fitting and residual calculation.
-Further shape-based filtering, requiring a minimum length for acceptance, was applied.
-Finally, outlier filtering eliminated false detections resembling curved 3D lines.
-This approach successfully and accurately detected and segmented 3D lines from distorted images, overcoming challenges such as noise, discontinuities, and false detections, as illustrated in Figure~\ref{fig:edge}.
+The methodology involves multiple steps for 3D line detection and segmentation from distorted images.
+First, acceptable orientation ranges are set to prevent the connection of multiple correct edges.
+Inspired by the Canny algorithm, edge detection follows, including Gaussian filtering, gradient calculation, and thresholding for identifying strong and weak edge points.
+Weak points are included in the final edge map only if connected to strong points, ensuring edge continuity.
+Edge pixels are then grouped into continuous segments using a raster scan approach.
+Shape-based filtering is applied, requiring a minimum extent and aspect ratio for reliable circle fitting.
+The algorithm addresses 3D straight-line discontinuities by merging associated edge segments, involving circle fitting and residual calculation.
+Additional shape-based filtering, requiring a minimum length for acceptance, is applied.
+Finally, outlier filtering eliminates false detections resembling curved 3D lines.
+This methodology aims to accurately detect and segment 3D lines from distorted images, addressing challenges like noise, discontinuities, and false detections as shown in Fig.~\ref{fig:edge}.